-This requirement applies only to the emergency plan developed by the Infrastructure Manager.
-Emergency Response Services may have their own complementary plans, that are not in the scope of the Interoperability Directives and therefore, not in the scope of the SRT TSI.
+This requirement applies only to the emergency plan developed under the direction of the Infrastructure Manager(s), in co-operation with the emergency response services and the relevant authorities for each tunnel.
+Emergency Response Services may have their own complementary plans, that are not in the scope of the Interoperability Directives and therefore, not in the scope of the SRTTSI.